alebremu/proteomics-sample-metadata/docs/sdrf.rst

 - Ontology url (Computer readable): Users can provide the corresponding URI (Uniform Resource Identifier) of the ontology/CV term as a value.
 This is recommended for enriched files where the user does not want to use intermediate tools to map from free text to ontology/CV terms.

 .. list-table:: SDRF with ontology terms
-   :widths: 25 25 50
+   :widths: 50 50
    :header-rows: 1

-   * - Heading source name
+   * - source name
-     - Heading characteristics[organism]
+     - characteristics[organism]
    * - sample 1
      - http://purl.obolibrary.org/obo/NCBITaxon_9606
    * - sample 2